mapbox/mbtiles-spec/1.3/spec.md

 #### Schema

-The database is required to contain a table or view named `metadata`.
+The database MUST contain a table or view named `metadata`.

-This table must yield exactly two columns named `name` and `value`.
+This table MUST yield exactly two columns named `name` and `value`.
 A typical create statement for the `metadata` table:

     CREATE TABLE metadata (name text, value text);

 #### Content

 The metadata table is used as a key/value store for settings.
-Two keys are **required**:
+It MUST contain these two rows:

-* `name`: The plain-English name of the tileset.
+* `name`: The human-readable name of the tileset.
 * `format`: The file format of the tile data: `pbf`, `jpg`, `png`, or a MIME type for other formats.

-`pbf` refers to zlib-deflated vector tile data in [Mapbox Vector Tile](https://github.com/mapbox/vector-tile-spec/) format.
+`pbf` refers to gzip-compressed vector tile data in [Mapbox Vector Tile](https://github.com/mapbox/vector-tile-spec/) format.

-Four rows in `metadata` are **suggested**:
+The `metadata` table SHOULD contain these four rows:

 * `bounds`: The maximum extent of the rendered map area.
 Bounds must define an area covered by all zoom levels.
 The bounds are represented in `WGS:84` -